timpeq/DenoCouch/README.md

 Couch is a simple TypeScript library/module, (written for Deno) to ease interacting with some commonly used parts of a CouchDB database.

+I'm still getting familiar with TypeScript, so this module isn't yet taking advantage of proper typing for documents.

 ## Usage
 ```ts
 import {Couch} from './DenoCouch/mod.ts'